Weiyang, Xi'an: Subdistricts

-As 2021, Weiyang District contains 10 subdistricts.
+As of 2021, Weiyang District contains 11 subdistricts.

 Natural Geography

 Climate

 Weiyang District, together with the city of Xi'an, has a humid continental climate.
 The weather performances of the four seasons are distinct, and the annual rainfall intensity is moderate.

 Seasons

 In spring, the temperature rises rapidly but is often accompanied by fluctuation.
 From March to May, the average temperature usually climbs from 46 to 67 °F. The rainfall in spring takes up 1/4 of the annual level.
 The summer here is hot with heavy rainfall.
 The average temperature ranges from 76.6 to 80.6 °F. In an average of 22 days per year, the daily highest temperature is greater or equal to 95 °F. Weather of extreme heat with over 104 °F exists every year.
 The rainfall in summer takes up around 37% of the annual level.
 Following summer, the temperature drops rapidly in autumn.
 The average temperature from September to November falls from 67.3 to 44.2 °F. The rainfall in autumn takes up around 19% of the annual level.
 Autumn has the gentlest wind in the whole year.
 Winter weather is cold with little rain or snow.
 The average temperature in January drops to around 31 °F. The lowest temperature in winter could fall below 14 °F. Winter is dry with rainfall or snow taking up only 4% of the annual precipitation.